 Images larger than 21 megapixels will probably require using the 64-bit version of Zerene Stacker, on a 64-bit operating system.

-When you have done File > Open Project and you want to look inside a folder to find your project, it does not work to select the folder and click the Open button.
+When the look-and-feel option to use JFileChooser is selected, and you have done File > Open Project and you want to look inside a folder to find your project, it does not work to select the folder and click the Open button.
 Instead of doing what you want, clicking the Open button will attempt to open the folder as if it were a project.
 This produces a cryptic and misleading error message: “Cannot open project because .zsj project description file is missing”.
 To get the desired result of opening the folder to look inside it, you must double-click the folder name instead of clicking the Open button.

 Alternatively, you may prefer to use your operating system's file browser to locate and select the project, then drag-and-drop it onto the Input Files panel of Zerene Stacker.
 This is equivalent to File > Open Project.
 When doing this, you can select either the .zsj project description file or the folder that encloses it.
 Again, these are equivalent when opening a project.

 Continuous backup or indexing may interfere with image caching